keyvan-amiri/PGTNet/README.md

 **Earliness of PGTNet's predictions:**

 We are interested in models that not only have smaller MAE but also can make accurate predictions earlier, allowing more time for corrective actions.
 We used the method proposed in [Predictive Business Process Monitoring with LSTM Neural Networks](https://link.springer.com/chapter/10.1007/978-3-319-59536-8_30), which evaluates MAE across different event prefix lengths.
 In our paper, we have provided the predcition earliness analysis (i.e., MAE trends at different prefix lengths) only for BPIC15-4, Sepsis, Helpdesk, and BPIC12A event logs.
-Similar analysis for other event logs used in our experiments can be found here.
+Similar analysis for other event logs used in our experiments can be found [here](https://github.com/keyvan-amiri/PGTNet/tree/main/earliness_analysis).

+**Ablation study:**